tern-lang/tern/README.md

 ## Overview

-Snap is an optionally typed scripting language for the [JVM](https://en.wikipedia.org/wiki/Java_virtual_machine) and is compatible with all Android variants such as [Dalvik](https://en.wikipedia.org/wiki/Dalvik_(software)) and [ART](https://en.wikipedia.org/wiki/Android_Runtime).
+Tern is an optionally typed scripting language for the [JVM](https://en.wikipedia.org/wiki/Java_virtual_machine) and is compatible with all Android variants such as [Dalvik](https://en.wikipedia.org/wiki/Dalvik_(software)) and [ART](https://en.wikipedia.org/wiki/Android_Runtime).
 The learning curve is small for anyone with experience of Java, JavaScript, or a similar imperative  language.
 It has excellent integration with the host platform and can